darsa-group/ACCESS-2025/content/home/acknowledgements.md

 design:
   columns: '1'
 ---

-This summer school is funded by the Danish [Global Innovation Network Programme](https://ufm.dk/en/research-and-innovation/funding-programmes-for-research-and-innovation/eu-and-international-funding-programmes/international-cooperation/international-network-programme-1)
+This summer school is funded by the [InsectAI COST Action](https://www.cost.eu/actions/CA22129/), read more about the COST Association [here](https://insectai.eu/).